solana-foundation/developer-content/docs/programs/overview.md

 Some developers may also opt for using
 [Solana Playground](https://beta.solpg.io/), a browser based IDE.
-It will let you write, build, and deploy on-chain programs.
+It will let you write, build, and deploy onchain programs.
 All from your browser.
 No installation needed.

 ### 2. Write your program